-Enrolled participants will be assigned 3:1 at random to one of two study arms stratified by gender.
+Enrolled participants will be randomized to one of two study arms with an active GSK1265744 to placebo ratio of 3:1.
+The arm randomization will be stratified by gender and region (US and non-US sites) and done in blocks to ensure balanced treatment assignments within each gender and region.
 The randomization scheme will be generated, operationalized and maintained by the HPTN SDMC.
 Additional details regarding the process of randomization will be included in the SSP Manual.